Asset Protection Basics

 Can I transfer real estate and other immovable assets to my offshore trust?

 A key to the effectiveness of asset protection planning is to remove the assets from the reach of U.S. Creditors.
 By placing cash and securities in a Swiss account held by an offshore trust, U.S. creditors (and courts) cannot reach the assets.
 With immovable assets such as real estate, the asset remains within the reach of the U.S. court system, and potentially subject to a creditor’s claim.
 Assigning title to an offshore trust or LLC will not protect the asset from aggressive creditors.
 Instead, we use an ancillary planning technique.
-Loans made by an unrelated lender are made in exchange for liens against the property.
-The proceeds of the loans are placed in an offshore trust (protected from creditors) and the real estate or other immovable asset is subject to the lender’s prior lien which must be paid before any creditor can attempt to collect.
+Our firm has significant relationships with offshore lenders.
+These independent lenders will make funds available to our clients – as loans – secured by liens against the client’s real property.
+The proceeds of the loans are placed in the client’s offshore trust (protected from creditors) and the real estate is subject to the lender’s prior lien which must be paid before any creditor can attempt to collect.
+Contact: Patricia Donlevy-Rosen, Esq. for more information on this strategy: DIRECT: 305-459-3283.

 What other assets (immovable assets) can be protected through equity reinvestment?